Whisky Cask Club

 2

-Purchase — Receive a purchase invoice with cask specifications, price, and terms.
-Payment via bank transfer; the cask transfers into your name.
+Purchase — Receive a purchase invoice with complete cask specifications, price, and terms.
+Payment via bank transfer; the cask is then transferred into your name.

 3

-Documentation — You receive your Delivery Order (title document), Certificate of Ownership, and full cask details.
+Documentation — You receive your Delivery Order (title document), Certificate of Ownership, and full cask details for your records.

 4

-Storage & Insurance — Your cask remains in a bonded warehouse.
-Annual costs typically £100–£300/year.
+Storage & Insurance — Your cask remains in a bonded warehouse in Scotland.
+Annual storage and insurance costs typically range from £100–£300 per year.

 5

-Monitoring — Periodic re-gauging to confirm volume and strength.
-Your broker provides valuation updates.
+Monitoring — Periodic re-gauging to confirm volume and alcohol strength.
+Your broker provides regular valuation updates.

 6

-Exit — Your broker assists with identifying buyers, managing the transaction, and transferring the Delivery Order.
+Exit — When the time is right, your broker assists with identifying buyers, managing the transaction, and transferring the Delivery Order to the new owner.

 06